SNaveenMathew/snaveenmathew.github.io/index.md

 ## Summary

-I'm a Graduate Student at Department of Statistics, University of Illinois at Urbana-Champaign (UIUC).
-I'm an aspiring data scientist with 3.5 years of industry experience in data science R&D. I worked in service oriented settings and in product teams that delivered insights from data.
-I'm deeply interested in pipelining and automation of machine learning (supervised and unsupervised).
-In the past I worked with delivery teams to create automated pipelines for supervised and unsupervised learning ([details](#productsolution-development)).
+I'm a (data) scientist with 6.5 years of industry experience in machine learning R&D. I currently work on fundamental scientific problems, delivering insights from experimental data.
+I'm deeply interested in mathematical foundations of machine  learning and deep learning.
+I'm also interested in creating data pipelines and automatic machine learning (including unsupervised learning, which is often ignored in popular AutoML frameworks).
+In the past I worked with client delivery teams to create automated pipelines for supervised and unsupervised learning ([details](#productsolution-development)).

 ## Product/Solution Development